Book: Executive search in the age of AI

 Part 4: Future prospects

-12. trends and best practices
+12. Trends and best practices

-12.1 Digital transformation in recruiting
+12.1.
+Digital transformation in recruiting

-12.3 The human factor
+12.3.
+The human factor

-12.4 Success factors of the future
+12.4.
+Success factors for the future

 Part 5: Practice-oriented guest contributions

-"Personnel consulting / executive search as a component of modern HR management?" - Prof. Dr. Valentina Speidel
+"HR consulting/executive search as part of modern human resource management?" – Prof. Dr. Valentina Speidel

 "Culture of Innovation – A Case Study" – Robert T. Heinemann

-"Concrete fields of development for the integration of AI applications in everyday executive search operations" - Prof. Dr. Moritz Behm
+"Specific areas of development for the integration of AI applications in everyday executive search operations" – Prof. Dr. Moritz Behm

-Text excerpt
+text excerpt

-1.1 Current challenges for companies and consultants - A critical analysis of executive recruitment in 2025
+1.1.
+Current challenges for companies and consultants – A critical analysis of executive recruitment in 2025

 Current challenges for companies and consultants